 - Liver diseases

-Differential diagnosis with regard to cardiac insufficiency relate to edemas, first and foremost, which must be separated from cardiac edema.
-Among them are kidney and liver diseases, hypoproteinemia, which is responsible for soft tissue edema; they are more presented as non-symmetric edema in the clinical picture.
+Differential diagnosis with regard to cardiac insufficiency relates to edemas, 1st and foremost, which must be separated from cardiac edema.
+Among them are kidney and liver diseases, and hypoproteinemia, which is responsible for soft tissue edema; in the clinical picture, they represent non-symmetric edema.

-Venous outflow obstruction doesn’t cause bilateral lower limbs edema and it’s better to be removed from the differential diagnosis.
+Venous outflow obstruction doesn’t cause bilateral lower limb edema and it’s better to be removed from the differential diagnosis.

 Treatment of Cardiac Insufficiency